Little kids put everything into their mouths, and these edible sensory play ideas are perfect for their hands-on activities!

 - Ice!
-So simple, yet ice is so fun for kids to play with, its gets slippery and hard to hold on to!
+So simple, yet ice is so fun for kids to play with, it gets slippery and hard to hold on to!

 Creative edible sensory play ideas:

-- Babies can paint on not worry if they put it in their mouth.
-Try a fruit paint!
+- Babies can paint on not worry if they put it in their mouths.
+Try fruit paint!

-- Or just baby food works great for an edible finger paint!
+- Or just baby food works great for edible finger paint!

 - Yogurt also works for finger painting for little kids!
 Smells great too!

-- Make some pudding for painting too like The Mother Huddle.
+- Make some pudding for painting too like The TipToe Fairy.

-- Kool-aid adds a sweet smell for added sensory to paint.
-From Fun at Home with Kids
+- Kool-aid adds a sweet smell for added sensory to paint, like Fun at Home with Kids.

-- Use spaghetti ‘brooms’ as paintbrushes!
-From Blog Me Mom
+- Use spaghetti ‘brooms’ as paintbrushes, like Fun Littles.

 Take sensory into play, and keep them edible: